 Have architected, developed, and shipped software products for web, desktop, and mobile professionally for a decade.

 I was your typical webmaster/script-kiddie editing live sites over FTP in the late 90s and early 00s before devops was a concept.
 Along the way I wrote a number of frontend and backend tools and frameworks and explored dozens of languages, with lasting affection for Ruby and Crystal.

 Was involved in numerous DoD and DoE-funded research projects involving artificial neural networks, computer vision, distributed systems, and static analysis.

 - Computer Vision

-Scaling up processes and systems to handle exponential growth and web-scale SMS traffic
+Scaling up processes and systems to handle exponential growth and web-scale messaging traffic

 Architected web-scale, global, low-latency infrastructure for a privacy oriented search engine

 Deployed infrastructure, wrote algorithms, and designed systems to circumvent Bing and Google anti-scraping measures with low latency and at scale

 Managed and mentored a team of junior developers across three web and one mobile product

 Designed serverless Rails app and frontend that drives 360 degree CRE virtual tour platform